sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/mapping.md

 <h1 style="text-align:center"><span style="color:#246CAA; font-size:1.5em">Mapping</span></h1>

-Before you begin this section, navigate to the [mapping folder](https://drive.google.com/drive/folders/1UlHvrhniA8KxxsVygqgOkkjFNsg8GIfk).
+Before you begin this section, download the files in the [Mapping folder](https://advanced_bioinformatics_training.cog.sanger.ac.uk/index.html?prefix=Mapping/), save them into a folder named `Mapping` and then navigate to it.
 You will use this folder and its contents to learn and practice this section.

 ## Overview